 the spread of cutting angles

-how one side was more indented than the other,
+how one side is more indented than the other,

 the alluring smell if you snuck a whiff.

 I marveled at it for well over a minute.

 I couldn’t bare to show off a plastic cutting board.
 So dull and unrefined; no style whatsoever.
 Even worse would be a brand new wooden cutting board.
 How demonstrably ugly are those.
 Look!